Onyx: Properties, Facts and Photos

 What is Onyx?

-Onyx is a natural mineral used for a variety of purposes.
-In addition to gemstones, it's used for fireplace surrounds, household furniture, and ornaments.
+It's used for a variety of purposes, including gemstones, fireplace surrounds, household furniture, and ornaments.

-There's a great deal of confusion surrounding the correct use of the name 'onyx.'
-In most cases, it's used incorrectly.
+There's a great deal of confusion surrounding the correct use of the name 'onyx,' and in most cases, it's used incorrectly.

 The name has been applied broadly, meaning some materials may not adhere to strict mineralogical definitions.

-Regarding the colour of onyx, it's a black and white, banded variety of agate but can also be a single-coloured agate with alternating shades of light and darker-coloured bands.
+Regarding the colour of onyx, it's a black and white, banded variety of agate, but can also have parallel bands in very similar shades of colour.

 Although onyx and agate are both varieties of the mineral chalcedony, the main difference is onyx has parallel bands, which are typically black and white but can also include other colours.
 Agate has curved or concentric bands, which can vary widely in colour and size.